onepassionatecoder/optimai-script-autofarm/README.md

 # optimai-script-autofarm
-Take advantage of this script to farm multiple accounts and nodes with proxies.
+### Take advantage of this script to farm multiple accounts and nodes with proxies.
+#### This script supports registration of multiple device types such as extension, edge (mobile), telegram and core node (pc)

 # NEEDS PROXY TO RUN!
 Buy proxies [here](https://www.webshare.io/?referral_code=w5zdt0deyap8)